 A Coach’s and Athlete’s Guide to

-Psychologically Rebounding from Injury
+Rebounding from Injury

 You've been involved in your sport longer than you can remember.
 As you've grown, so have your strength, endurance and technique.
 You've busted your butt to become as good in your sport as possible and a force to be reckoned with in competitions.
 Known for your work ethic, consistency and ability to come through in the clutch, you’ve been the one your team has always been able to depend on in crunch time.
 You live to practice and perform.
 You have a passion to compete.
 You flat out love your sport.
 It’s who you are!
-It’s how you define yourself.
-You have dreams to compete at school, maybe get a college scholarship…who knows… maybe even to go beyond to the next level!

 Then the unthinkable happens!
 It seems to have slowly snuck up on you.
 It’s not like there was any major injury or anything.
 You didn’t really feel anything pull, pop or break.
 Perhaps it might have been a lot easier and more straightforward to deal with if you had experienced that.
 No, this was quite a bit more insidious.
 After a big competition you noticed some pain and tenderness in your shoulder.
 “No problem,” you thought to yourself.
 You’ve dealt with this stuff before.
 You quickly dismiss it as nothing.
 The next day in practice you notice that your shoulder still feels tight and sore.
 “No big deal!”
 You try to ignore it and push through the pain.
 When practice ends your shoulder is throbbing and you start realizing that perhaps you were a bit foolish to have forced yourself to work through the pain.
 That night, when you can't even lift your arm to brush your teeth, you start to get worried for the first time.

 Seeing a sports medicine specialist confirms your worst fears.
 Your shoulder is really bad and he says that you have to be out of action for at least two to three months!
 He claims that you have some form of tendonitis or maybe some potential rotator cuff problems, but that’s all Greek to you.
 He doesn't really know how long this is going to take, but what he says next, really gets your attention.
 Unless you take care of that shoulder and give it enough rest, you may risk doing some permanent damage.
 What does that mean you ask?
 He tells you that if you continue to play through the pain, that you may be jeopardizing your athletic career!
-Is he crazy!!
-Is he really telling me that I may never play again!!
+Is he crazy?
+Is he really telling me that I may never play again?
 How could that possibly be!
 Is this guy a quack or what?
 How could I even survive without my daily dose of this sport?

-To better understand what happens psychologically when an athlete is kept out of action because of an injury, it's important to briefly examine the three major functions that sport plays in the athlete’s life.
+To better understand what happens when an athlete is kept out of action because of an injury, it's important to briefly examine the three major functions that sport plays in the athlete’s life.

 THE FUNCTION OF SPORT IN YOUR LIFE

-THE PSYCHOLOGICAL CONSEQUENCES OF INJURY
+THE CONSEQUENCES OF INJURY

 An Olympic gymnast permanently sidelined from her sport because of a career-ending injury put it quite clearly.
 "I've been doing gymnastics since I was 6 years old.
 It's all I know.
 It’s who I am and what I do.
 If I'm not a gymnast then who am I really"?